nehaniv/Evolution-of-Complexity-in-Mealey-Automata/README.md

 - Traversal of deterministic environments (e.g., "SimpleHardestEnvironment")
 - Pattern prediction (e.g., EightBall, FogelPalindrome)

+## Complexity Analysis using Krohn-Rhodes Algebraic Automata Theory
+- Complexity Upper Bound computed using the holonomy decomposition method
+- Complexity Lower Bound computed by finding a longest chain of essential dependencies
+- Note: The number of reachable states minus 1 is a sharp upper bound too

 All logic and functionality are contained in a single Python file:
 - `ES-Automata-Fogel.py`